 Liz Kalinowska is a Registered Craniosacral Therapist with more than 25 years experience of working with adults, children and babies.
 To book an appointment in South West London (Richmond) or North London (St John’s Wood) call 07889 646843 or email firstname.lastname@example.org

-CST is a form of bodywork that is characterised by light and non-invasive hand contacts.
-Many people report however that although the touch is gentle, their experience of CST is profound.
-Life offers both physical and emotional challenges for us to overcome at any age.
-CST helps to reduce stress levels and encourages balance.
-Those who have experienced a course of Craniosacral treatment say they have found it both deeply relaxing and promotes vitality.
+CST is a form of hands-on bodywork that is characterised by a light and non-invasive approach.
+Although the level of touch used during treatment is extremely gentle, a CST session can be a profoundly healing experience.
+Physical and emotional challenges occur throughout life, and CST aims to reduce stress levels and encourage balance during difficult times.
+Those who have experienced a course of Craniosacral treatment say they have found it both deeply relaxing and energising.

-Some people decide to have CST because they have acute physical symptoms such as a bad back or tension headaches, but others come with longstanding problems, both physical and emotional.
-Mothers bring their babies with conditions arising from difficult and traumatic deliveries, and will often have treatment themselves throughout pregnancy as well as during the post-natal period.
+Some people decide to have CST because they have acute symptoms like a a bad back or tension headaches; others come with longstanding physical and emotional problems, or for help in coping with on-going effects of all kinds of trauma.
+Pregnant mothers will have treatment throughout pregnancy as well as during the post-natal period.
 They bring their babies for conditions that arise from demanding deliveries.
-Craniosacral Therapy is suitable for both the young and the elderly because of its sensitive approach.
+Craniosacral Therapy is suitable for both the young and the elderly.

-CST is said to promote overall healthy function, and is suitable for all age groups.
-Babies and young children respond particularly well to a gentle and non-invasive way of working.
+CST aims to promote healthy function throughout the body-mind, and is suitable for all age groups.
+Babies and young children are particularly responsive to this gentle, non-invasive way of working.

-During your first session you will normally be asked if you have consulted your GP.
-Depending on your symptoms, you may be recommended to do so before treatment takes place.
+Depending on your symptoms you may be asked at your first session whether you have consulted your GP, and you may be recommended to do so before treatment can take place.
 CST does not seek to replace conventional medical treatment, but can work successfully alongside it in many cases

-As with other holistic approaches, there can be a period of adjustment after treatment and sometimes some minor discomfort as the healing process is stimulated.
-If this occurs it is generally short lived, and usually seen as a sign of natural rebalancing.
+With holistic approaches like this there is occasionally a period of adjustment after a treatment when minor discomfort occurs as a result of the healing processes being activated.
+It is generally short lived, and usually seen as a sign of positive natural rebalancing.

 How often should I have CST?

-Liz will suggest how often you will need to come, but in general CST should be seen as a medium to long term treatment option.
-Time is usually needed to address longstanding problems, and CST should not be seen as a quick fix.
-However, some conditions, especially in young babies may resolve more quickly and require less time.
+In general CST should be seen as a medium to long term treatment option.
+Some conditions though, (especially in young babies) may resolve more quickly and require less time.